Hobart Taylor Jr.: Early life and early career

-Hobart Taylor Jr. was born on December 17, 1920 in Texarkana, Texas, to Hobart T. Taylor Sr. and his wife, Charlotte (née Wallace).
+Hobart Taylor Jr. was born on December 17, 1920, in Texarkana, Texas, to Hobart T. Taylor Sr. and his wife, Charlotte (née Wallace).
 His father, Hobart T. Taylor Sr., was a self-made millionaire who made his fortune in the insurance industry, taxicab business, and real estate.
-He was a close associate of Lyndon B. Johnson, a Democratic Party activist, and civil rights activist who financed the lawsuit in Grovey v.
-Townsend, 295 U.S. 45 (1935) (in which all-white primaries in Texas were held to be unconstitutional).
+His cousin was noted lawyer, Curtis Cavielle Taylor.
 About 1930, the family relocated to Houston, Texas, where young Hobart graduated from Yates High School.

+He was a close associate of Lyndon B. Johnson, a Democratic Party activist, and civil rights activist who financed the lawsuit in the 1935 case Grovey v.
+Townsend, in which all-white primaries in Texas were held to be unconstitutional by the Supreme Court.

 He received his bachelor's degree in economics from Prairie View Normal and Industrial College in Prairie View, Texas in 1939.
 He then enrolled at Howard University in Washington, D.C., where he received his master's degree in economics in 1941.
 He then attended the University of Michigan Law School, where he received his J.D. and LLB degrees in 1943.
 He edited the Michigan Law Review while in law school, being the first African American to edit the journal.

 Taylor was admitted to the State Bar of Michigan in 1944.
 He found employment in 1944 as a research clerk for Raymond Wesley Starr, then Chief Justice of the Michigan Supreme Court.
 He worked for the Chief Justice until 1945 before entering private practice.
 He then worked as an assisting prosecuting attorney for Wayne County, Michigan, from 1949 to 1950, before becoming corporation counsel for Wayne County in 1950.
-Taylor left county employment in 1958 to return to private practice.
+Taylor left county employment in 1958 to return to private practice at Taylor, Patrick, Bailer & Lee.
 As of February 1961, however, Taylor was the head of the civil division of the Wayne County district attorney's office.
 Throughout the 1950s, he also performed legal work for several corporations in Texas.

 Taylor and his father both made substantial monetary contributions to the 1954 reelection race of Senator Lyndon B. Johnson, and again to Johnson's presidential campaign in 1960.
+In April 1959, John F. Kennedy visited the United Negro College Fund's convocation in Indianapolis, Indiana, as part of his 1960 presidential campaign, but Hobart T. Taylor Sr., director of the UNCF, and his son maintained their support from Johnson until the 1960 Democratic National Convention.